 To prevent negative interactions and reactions, it is important that you avoid alcoholic drinks and high-fat or high-cholesterol foods while taking Crestor.
 Certain medications should also be avoided, including blood thinners, anti-fungal drugs, and HIV or AIDS medications.
 Only take these if instructed by your doctor.
 Some antacids can make it harder for your body to absorb Crestor.

 Crestor should not be taken if you are pregnant, as it may cause birth defects.
 You should stop taking Crestor and consult your physician immediately if you become pregnant while taking Crestor.

 Possible Side Effects of Crestor

-· Liver problems, usually involving stomach pain, dark urine, or yellowing of the skin
+· Liver problems, usually involving stomach pain, dark urine, or jaundice

 · Muscle pain or weakness